 The innovation of a complex method of production system has resulted in having people to move from agriculture to industry.
 Beginning in Britain, industrialization spread all parts of the world during the 19th and 20th century.
 Emphasizing on commercialization, industrial organizations are established by industrialization which replaces the economic activity based on the traditional factors of production, such as labour and capital.
 With a focus on the link between the dynamics of the organization of industries, industrial organizations introduce innovative performance and change in industries.
-Along with manufacturing, industrial organizations also include a large scale of business activities.
-Industrial organization is also sometimes referred to as "industrial economy."
+Along with manufacturing, industrial organization is also sometimes referred to as "industrial economy."
 In this unit, we will study industrial organizations as it defines the structure of the industry and its two main types- formal and informal organizations in details along with their characteristics, advantages and disadvantages.